fpserg/RealMe/docs/PRODUCT/MORNING_SERPENT_PROTOCOL.md

 Generate a new CURRENT_WBT.

-Carry forward:
+Carry forward only:

 - unfinished commitments from WBTD.

-Do not carry forward:
+Do **not** carry forward:

 - completed commitments;
 - historical events;
-- completed operational facts.
+- completed operational facts;
+- Chronicle content.

-CURRENT_WBT becomes the sole live operational state.
+CURRENT_WBT becomes the sole live operational state of the World.

 ---

 ## Phase 4 — Living Input Processing

-If Morning Serpent contains additional user comments, requests or observations, they are interpreted as today's first Living Inputs.
+If Morning Serpent contains additional comments, requests or observations, they become the first Living Inputs of the new operational day.

 For every Living Input:

-- update CURRENT_WBT where required;
+- update CURRENT_WBT where appropriate;
 - append the corresponding operational fact to today's Operational Record;
-- evaluate potential World Model updates according to the World Model Admission workflow.
+- evaluate whether the Living Input suggests an update to the World Model.

+Not every Living Input changes the World Model.

 ---

 ## Phase 5 — Morning Output

-Morning Serpent returns:
+Morning Serpent returns, in order:

-1. Chronicle.
+1. Chronicle
-2. Steward observations.
+2. Steward observations
-3. CURRENT_WBT.
+3. CURRENT_WBT
-4. Confirmation that the new operational day has been initialized.
+4. Confirmation that the new operational day has been initialized

 ---